CAMPOmega

 the Rocky Mountains

-We'll be deep in the Colorado Rocky Mountains, between the old mining towns of Crested Butte and Aspen — backpacking through God's cathedral as the entire mountain system lights up in gold.
+We'll be deep in the Colorado Rocky Mountains, between the old mining towns of Crested Butte and Aspen — backpacking through God's cathedral as the whole forest lights up in gold.
 If we're lucky, early season snows will be dusting the peaks above us.
+Bluebird skies, snow-capped peaks, blaze orange foliage and green meadow grasses — it attracts tourists galore (affectionately known as "Leaf Peepers"), but they stay on the roads.
+We're going off piste into the heart of things.

 This is a continued progression of what we teach — the user manual to becoming a homegrown human.
 How to harness our evolutionary drivers for peak states, healing and connection.
-Ever evolving to best match our current assessment of the world.
-Together, we come to train and celebrate — and take that back home, wherever we teach, heal, and lead ourselves.
+Plus some good old-fashioned camp craft, emergency medicine, and navigation.
+Not to create preppers out of anyone.
+But to pass along skills and knowledge for truly Flow-centered living — and take that back home, wherever we teach, heal, and lead our families and organizations.

 Three Questions to Make Sense of